MayaS12/ER_Triage_Project/README.md

 ER overcrowding affects up to 90% of large hospitals globally.
 Manual triage is subject to fatigue and bias, with mis-triage rates reaching 20–30%.
 Every minute of delay in critical cases increases mortality risk by 7–10%.

-TriageNet is designed to assist — not replace — clinical judgment, flagging high-risk patients faster and more consistently.
+TriageNet is designed to assist, not replace, clinical judgment, flagging high-risk patients faster and more consistently.

 ---